A small stack of Christmas gifts, beautifully decorated with red bows and pine twigs.

 Homemade Christmas Gifts Kids Will Love

 It’s sometimes tricky to shop for kids, but certainly not impossible.
 The same is especially true if you’re shopping on a tight budget or looking for a gift they’ll love and that’s affordable.
 So, I’ve put together a few ideas to help out.
 I’ve also done some of these over the years with my own kids.
-So, these are Frugal Hen tried-and-true winners in my household.
+So, these are my tried-and-true winners in my household.

 DIY Playdough